 90 24,5 21,5 18 14,5

-First formula: number of ampoules for treatment = number of blood units lost * 2, where
+First formula: number of ampoules for treatment = number of blood units lost*2, where

 Second formula:

-number of ampoules = body weight (kg) * (130 - current hemoglobin level) * 0.24 / 100.
+number of ampoules = body weight (kg)*(130 – current hemoglobin level)*0.24/100.

-For example, a person weighing 70 kg lost a lot of blood and the hemoglobin level dropped to 100.
-In this case, he needs 70 * (130 - 100) * 0.24 / 100 = 5.04 ampoules for treatment.
+For example, a person weighing 70 kg has lost a lot of blood and the hemoglobin level has dropped to 100.
+In this case, for treatment he needs 70 * (130 - 100) * 0.24/100 = 5.04 ampoules.

 The ampoule with the solution is opened only immediately before use.
-Before opening the ampoule, the solution is carefully examined, and if flakes, turbidity or inclusions are visible in it, then it is not suitable for use.
+Before opening the ampoule, the solution is carefully inspected, and if flakes, turbidity or inclusions are visible in it, then it is not suitable for use.

-• 100 ml - inject for at least 15 minutes;
+• 100 ml – administered over at least 15 minutes;

 • 200 ml – 30 minutes;